quangis/transforge/README.md

 ### Usage

 This package was developed for the [CCT](https://github.com/quangis/cct) algebra for geographical information, which may act as an example.

-You may also consult our cursory [tutorial](tutorial.md).
+Click here for a [tutorial](docs/tutorial.md).